SAP Negotiations • Vendor Management

 Section 8 — Tools & Advisory Services for SAP Vendor Governance

-Managing SAP's complexity can be augmented with specialised tools and expert services.
-The right combination can uncover 15–20% cost savings on average through optimisation alone.
+Managing SAP's complexity can be augmented with specialised tools and expert advisory.
+The right combination typically uncovers 15–20% cost savings through optimisation alone — before any negotiation begins.

 Tools